danab/LovePop-Challenge-3/README.md

 yarn start
 ```

 This will create a blank database and run the server at `localhost:3000`.
-It will expose two routes:
+It will expose two routes.
+I have included a simple Postman collection if you want to see examples of working API routes.

 ### Add